This week’s varsity prep, HPU sports schedule

 Saturday – no events

-Wednesday – Basketball at Providence Grove, 6; swimming vs. West Davidson/Thomasville/Salisbury (Salisbury YMCA), 6
+Wednesday – Wrestling vs. East Forsyth/Southwest Guilford, 6; swimming at Northwest Guilford (Bryan YMCA), 6

 Thursday – no events

-Thursday – Indoor track in Forsyth County meet (JDL Fast Track), 5

-Friday – Wrestling in quad meet (Southeast Guilford), 5; basketball vs. Parkland, 6
+Friday – Wrestling in WRAL Invitational (Knightdale); basketball at Southeast Guilford, 6

 Southern Guilford